StarRocks/starrocks/docs/reference/System_variable.md

 * enable_insert_strict

   Used to enable the strict mode when importing data using the INSERT statement.
 The default value is `true`, indicating the strict mode is enabled by default.
-For more information, see [Load data using INSERT](../loading/InsertInto.md)".
+For more information, see [Strict mode](../loading/load_concept/strict_mode.md)".

 * enable_spilling